The Detective Club

 What is the One Lie?

-Once a session, announced in advance, the coach tells the children exactly 1 lie.
-Catching it wins a point.
+Once a session, I tell the children exactly 1 lie, and their job is to catch it.
 It teaches them not to switch off just because the person talking sounds sure.

 Are there screens?